-This paper attempts to study the effect of coupling the evaluation of communication system loading and ATIS/ATMS efficiency.
-First, the basic elements required to model an ITS communication system are described.
-Second, the nature of the interdependence between the evaluation of communication systems and ATIS/ATMS is examined.
-Third, the development and application of an extension to a benefits modeling approach, standard ITS called INTEGRATION, is described.
-This model can be utilized to develop estimates of the dynamic local and network wide communication loadings, where these time varying loads are determined as a function of the variation in traffic demands. network the characteristics of the the topology, communication hardware and the communication system operating rules.
+interdependence between the evaluation of communication systems and ATIS/ATMS is examined.
+Third, the development and application of an extension to a standard ITS benefits modeling approach, called INTEGRATION, is described.
+This model can be utilized to develop estimates of the dynamic local and network wide communication loadings, where these time varying loads are determined as a function of the variation in traffic demands, the network topology, the characteristics of the communication hardware and the communication system operating rules.